 The Democratic National Convention will take place over four nights from August 17-20, 2020.
 Convention programming will air from 9:00-11:00 PM Eastern.

 The official live stream for the 2020 Democratic National Convention will be hosted right here on our website.
-You can find more ways to watch the convention on our Watch page.

-Anchored in Milwaukee, this year’s convention will reach beyond the expected, engage delegates and voters in innovative ways, and unite the country around our shared values.
+This year’s convention will reach beyond the expected, engage delegates and voters in innovative ways, and unite the country around our shared values.
 In order to engage even more voters during this critical election year, we’re inviting Americans across the country to add their voices to convention programming.

 Visit our hub at stories.demconvention.com where you can share your own story and engage with other stories from voters across the country.